guidanoli/ai-projects/mlp/src/iparser/README.rst

 --------

-Other than the repetitive Getters, the class also contains a handy-dandy opreator[], which acts directly in the distance matrix (see the section 'Data Structures').
-Also, you can get the matrix size, or, in other terms, the number of vertices in the graph by the Instance::GetSize method.
+Other than the repetitive Getters, the class also contains a handy-dandy [] operator, which acts directly in the distance matrix (see the section 'ds.h').
+You can also get the matrix size, or, in other terms, the number of nodes in the graph by the Instance::GetSize method.

 ds.h
 ----

-This module also defined some data structures for defining the instance representation.
+This module defines some data structures used in the instance representation.

 The instance is represented by a square matrix in which the element aij contains the distance